On this page

 Inline hook time-out behavior

-In the case of an inline hook time out or failure, the Okta process flow either continues or stops based on the inline hook type:
+In the case of an inline hook time-out or failure, the Okta process flow either continues or stops based on the inline hook type:

 Inline hook Inline hook failure behavior

-Registration inline hook Okta process flow stops and the registration or the profile update is denied.
+Registration inline hook The Okta process flow stops and the registration or the profile update is denied.
 The user receives one of the following default UI messages:

 • "There was an error creating your account.
 Please try registering again".
 (Self-service registration)